tatsianakuryla/ecommerce-app/README.md

 This platform brings the real-life shopping experience into a digital space 🏪.
 It serves as a fully-featured online storefront, offering users an engaging and intuitive interface.
 From browsing products to completing a purchase, the app provides a smooth and enjoyable journey, encouraging user interaction and building purchase confidence 🚀.

-Users can explore a wide selection of products 📚👗👟, access detailed descriptions, add items to their shopping cart 🛒, and complete the checkout process 💳.
+Users can explore a wide choice of products 📚👗👟, access detailed descriptions, add items to their shopping cart 🛒, and complete the checkout process 💳.
 Key features include account registration and login, product search, categorization, and sorting options to create a streamlined and user-friendly shopping experience.

 ---